agrc/gis.utah.gov/_posts/2017-11-22-the-evolution-of-a-python-script.md

 `python geocode.py milepost 300 15N`

 The python community has created many useful modules that we all can `pip` or `conda` install and start using.
-Command line interface modules are no different.
+Command Line Interface (CLI) modules are no different.
 There are a [lot](https://pypi.python.org/pypi/clint/) of [command](http://click.pocoo.org/) [line](https://pypi.python.org/pypi/plac) [interface](http://docs.openstack.org/developer/cliff/) [modules](http://builtoncement.com/) because there are a lot of opinions on how they should work.

 AGRC has been using [docopt](http://docopt.org/) and really enjoying it.
 It is a lightweight module that uses POSIX style comments to define how your console application can be used.
 You get a CLI and documentation!